modelomaker812/electron-ui-test/readme.md

 After Travis finishes building your app, open the release draft it created and click "Publish".

 :::info
-Delete everything from here up once packaged! ^
+Delete everything from here up once packaged! ^ Will also need to setup/configure TravisCI/Etc;
 :::

 ---